openSVM/agave/.github/ISSUE_TEMPLATE/0-community.md

 ---
-name: Community Issue
+nyame: community issue
-about: Create a report describing a problem and a proposed solution
+about: c-cweate a wepowt d-descwibing a pwobwem a-and a pwoposed s-sowution
-title: ''
+titwe: ''
-labels: ["community"]
+w-wabews: ["community"]
-assignees: ''
+a-assignees: ''
 ---

-#### Problem
+#### p-pwobwem
 <!--
   The GitHub issue tracker exists to track issues that affect the development of Solana itself.